Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation

 Multiverse Engine Architecture

-Figure (c): Multiverse Engine architecture.
+Figure (c): Multiverse Engine.

 Acknowledgments